• Skip to primary navigation

 What is black garlic?

-Black Garlic is common garlic that is aged for anywhere from a month to many months, as it's fermented under high heat.
+Black Garlic is not a variety of garlic.
+It's a common garlic that is aged for anywhere from a month to many months, as it's fermented under high heat.

 This special process transforms the garlic into a very dark brownish-black color.